-In a 12 inch saute pan, or whatever you happen to have, heat Olive Oil over medium-high heat until it's shimmering and just starting to smoke.
-Add the ginger garlic paste and cook, stirring continuously, for 30 seconds.
-As soon as the aroma hits your nose its time to add the next ingredient.
+In a 12 inch saute pan, or whatever you happen to have, heat oil over medium-high heat until it's shimmering and just starting to smoke.
+Add the ginger-garlic paste and cook, stirring continuously, for about 30 seconds as soon as the aroma hits your nose its time to add the next ingredient.

-Add Spinach and Paneer Cheese, if desired season with more salt and pepper, stir gently to combine.
+Add Spinach and Paneer Cheese, season with salt and pepper, stir gently to combine.
 Cook until the spinach and paneer are just heated through.
-The spinach should NOT turn brown.
-About 1-2 minutes.
+The spinach should NOT turn brown — about 1-2 minutes.

 *Serve with steamed basmati rice.